majeinfo/chaingun/README.md

 ## YAML Script (Playbook)

 This is a sample script.
-Mandatory parameters are marked with a "# MAND" pseudo-comment at the end of the line
+Mandatory parameters are marked with a "# MAND" pseudo-comment at the end of the line.
+Please note that wrong parameter names are not detected by the YAML parser !

 ```
 ---